 Pledges are recorded as receivables in the year the pledge is received.
 Current pledges receivable are expected to be collected during the next year and are recorded at net realizable value.
 An allowance for uncollectible promises to give is determined based on experience.
-There was no allowance for uncollectible promises to give for the year ended June 30, 2023 or 2022.
+There was no allowance for uncollectible promises to give for the years ended June 30, 2024 and 2023.
 The receivable is not discounted because net present value approximates fair value.